 Commercial refrigeration, used e.g. in retail, supermarket, restaurants etc. or in industry, constitute the largest source of emissions.
-The most commonly used refrigerants in this product group are HFC-134a, HFC-404A, HFC-449A, HFC-452A and HFC-507A, where HFC-404A and secondly HFC-134a is the majority of the emissions in 2022.
+The most used refrigerants in this product group are HFC-134a, HFC-404A, HFC-449A, HFC-507A, where HFC-404A and secondly HFC-134a is the majority of the emissions in 2023.